 Verify that the BIOS settings on the host system allow the operating system to control power management (for example, OS Controlled).

-- Under Hardware, select Power Management and select Properties.
+- Under Hardware, select Power Management and click the Edit button.

 - Select a power management policy for the host and click OK.

 The policy selection is saved in the host configuration and can be used again at boot time.
 You can change it at any time, and it does not require a server reboot.